noteed/toplevels/README.md

 Downloading the toplevel on a different machine downloads about 500MB, resulting in 2GB once unpacked.
 If it is a minor change, it can take around 5 seconds for about 5MB.
 If nothing has changed, it takes less than a second.

+# Hosts

+In addition of the above experiment (in `default.nix`), I'm starting to keep my NixOS configurations in the `hosts/` directory.